xvbnm48/go-kit-learning/readme.md

 get task for make api with grpc, and go kit.
 Collbarotation with team bbd!

-uuid to area id msb and area id lsb!!apa it
+uuid to area id msb and area id lsb!

 apa itu grpc ??